bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware.md

 The following pages detail the minimum required hardware to have a functioning control system.
 Where applicable, alternate options are provided when they have been tested and confirmed to work.

+To see each component's location and how to connects it in the system, check the [connection diagrams](/introduction/hardware-options/connection-diagrams.md).

 * [Autopilot](/introduction/hardware-options/required-hardware/autopilot.md)
 * [Companion Computer](/introduction/hardware-options/required-hardware/companion-computer.md)
 * [Camera](/introduction/hardware-options/required-hardware/camera.md)